A risk-based approach to AML is key to effective compliance programs around the world.

 Financial institutions face an expanding spectrum of money laundering threats, and modern financial criminals have a range of tools at their disposal to avoid countermeasures put in place to stop them.
 Accordingly, to balance efficiency and cost needs with compliance obligations, financial institutions must be able to respond to threats on a contextual basis.
 The most effective way to achieve that objective is to take a risk-based approach, meaning an AML compliance program tailored to the individual levels of risk exposure that each customer presents.

-of the Risk-Based Approach
+History of the Risk-Based Approach

 Prior to the introduction of risk-based approaches to AML, banks and financial institutions would manage their compliance obligations using a ‘checkbox’ approach – that is, simply fulfilling a standardized list of AML requirements for every customer.
 While that standardized approach prevailed in the 1990s, the UK’s Financial Services Authority (FSA), first proposed a “risk-based” approach in its 2000 publication A New Regulator for the New Millennium.
 The concept of risk-based AML was first implemented in 2007 by the Financial Action Task Force and further codified in its 2012 update to the International Standards on Combating Money Laundering and the Financing of Terrorism and Proliferation – also known as the ‘40 Recommendations’.